 You can either end the drawing here with a double-click or continue and link in further segments.

-To generate a closed curve, select the curve and click on the Close Bézier icon \leq on the Edit Points toolbar, or right-click and select Close object from the context menu.
+To generate a closed curve, select the curve and click on the Close Bézier icon on the Edit Points toolbar, or right-click and select Close object from the context menu.
+Transition points For the transition from one segment to the next, there are three different types of points, each with its own properties.
+Corner points This is the only common point between two segments which are otherwise independent of each other.

-Transition points

-For the transition from one segment to the next, there are three different types of points, each with its own properties.

-Corner points

-The point is only a common point between the two segments.
-The segments are otherwise independent of each other.
 It is likely that the curve has a kink at this point (depending on the angle of the tangents, the lines from the corner point to each control point; see Figure 28).

 Figure 28: Corner point

 Smooth transition points

 The tangent lines to the common point have the same angle and form a straight line.
 If you change the position of one of the control points the other also moves, so that the tangents remain in a straight line.
 This also applies to the case where a Bézier curve meets a straight line: the tangent line lies on the straight line and cannot be moved sideways.

 Figure 29: Smooth transition point

 Symmetric transition points

 In this case the tangents not only lie on a straight line but the distance of the control points from the curve point is the same.
-The segments have both the same direction and the same curvature at the transition point.
+The segments have the same direction and the same curvature at the transition point.

 Figure 30: Symmetric transition point

 Changing point types

-When a point is selected, the Edit Points toolbar activates the three corner point icons.
+When a point is selected, the Edit Points toolbar activates the three corner point icons (circled in the illustration below).

-The circled icons are, from left to right, Corner point, Smooth transition, and Symmetric transition.
+Guide to Bézier curves 31 The circled icons are, from left to right, Corner point, Smooth transition, and Symmetric transition.
 The latter two icons appear the same but you can identify them by looking at the tooltip.
 At any time only one of the three icons will be active.
 To change the type of point, click on one of the other two icons.

-Closing the curve

-To close an open curve, use Close object from the context menu or the Close Bézier icon \leq from the Edit Points toolbar.
+Note If you cannot see the control point for a segment, try changing the point type from Corner point to Smooth transition and then back again.
+This often forces a redraw and you can then see both control points of the common corner point.
+Closing the curve To close an open curve, use Close object from the context menu or the Close Bézier icon $\bigcirc$ from the Edit Points toolbar.
 A straight line is drawn between the start and end points if these points are Corner points.

-Figure 31: Close curve - start and end points are corner points (left), smooth or symmetric points (right)

 If the start and end points are Smooth points or Symmetric points and the control point does not lie directly on the curve point, it changes position so it is in a straight line with the line segment and the closing line will be a curve (see Figure 31 for a comparison).
 To prevent this happening, change the curve point type before closing to a corner point.